 Omid military is organized around bands.
 Leadership is elected from among a band, with ties decided by a duel to the death by the candidates (fought with a shock spear called a Mitrakni).
 A candidate that backs down from the fight is no longer welcome in the band.
 As a result, many military leaders bear scars from their ascent to power while others are cast offs from other units.
 Regardless, most officers are female and most enlisted are men.

-Women tend to fulfill roles such as spiritual leaders, politicians, and scientists while men are kept to physical work like farming, mining, craftsmanship, dance, and the military.
+Women tend to fulfill roles such as spiritual leaders, politicians, and scientists while men are kept to physical work like farming, mining, craftsmanship, dance, and the lowest levels of the military.

 Hospitality is important in omid society.
 Their highest value is education.
 The most respected profession is as a physician.
 Their most popular form of entertainment is playing pranks on their politicians and wealthy (it keeps them humble).